 No dredging of the permanent intake and outfall pipelines for the desalination plant has been carried out.
-Testing of the desalination plant was carried out in the first week of this reporting month.
-Construction work of Irrigation Lake 1D and associated pipelines for the desalination plant were still in progress.
-As there is discharge licence for the desalination plant, the plant will not be operated until successful application from EPD.
+Jockey Club is still gathering supplementary information to EPD.
+Construction work of Irrigation Lake 1D and associated pipelines for the desalination plant were still in progress (storage of the product water from the desalination plant for East Course irrigation in future).
+As there is no discharge licence for the desalination plant, the plant will not be operated until successful application from EPD.

 Site formation work at the scaring areas was carried out during the reporting month and expected to be completed before March 2007 (dry season).
-According to the latest construction programme prepared by the Contractor (CHEC), most of the northern portion of East Course (GH 3, 5, 7 & 8) will be planted with turf in the dry season of 2007 (February to March).
-For southern portion of the East Course (GH 11-16), major construction works were site formation and construction of permanent bridges (nos.
+According to the latest construction programme prepared by the Contractor, most of the northern portion of East Course will be planted with turf in the dry season of 2007 (February to March).
+For southern portion of the East Course, major construction works were site formation, drainage system and construction of permanent bridges (nos.
 10 at Stream B1 and 15 at Stream C) during the reporting month.
-Central portion will be the last portion planted with turf (GH 1, 2, 9, 10 & 17).
-According to the site observation, no turf was planted in the East Course during the reporting month.
-The Contractor confirmed that turfing at Hole 8 will commence on 12 February 2007.
-Nutrients will be applied and expected that no pesticide will be required for the new planting turf within the first 6 weeks.
+Central portion will be the last portion planted with turf and mainly in wet season of 2007.